 Abstracts

 We would like to thank all authors for their submissions and their interest in shaping the scientific programme of the EPNS Congress 2025.
-Notifications will be sent to the first author of the abstract at the end of March.

 - Epilepsy: Diagnosis and Investigation